tiagosimoes/docs-bestpractices/src/security/ext-rd-reactive-security-best-practices/ext-rd-reactive-security-best-practices.md

 </div>

-There are several aspects to securing your Reactive Web Apps before launching them.
+There are several aspects to securing your Reactive Web (and Mobile) Apps before launching them.
 This article covers them, and provides recommendations on securing your application.

 Specifically, a Reactive Web App consists of two parts, **client-side** and **server-side**.
 For both sides you need to think about different security measures.